During upgrade from a pre-RBAC release, existing content is assigned to content sets.

 The sensors available for questions are determined by Read Sensor content set permissions.

-In 7.1, users must be assigned a grant module role in order to see the solution module workbench and use the module features.
+With RBAC, users must be assigned a grant module role in order to see the solution module workbench and use the module features.
 When you upgrade to 7.1.314.3071 or later and reimport the solution modules, the import creates module-provided roles and granular permissions.
 In most cases, the module-provided roles have been designed to match requirements for typical module users, and you do not have to create your own module roles.
 Refer to the solution module user guide for information about module-provided roles.

 |Incident Response||User Guide|